AndrewRPorter/website/markdown/blog/thoughts_on_remote_work.md

 ## Thoughts

-The below topics are my thoughts and opinions on remote work in no particular order.
+Below is a list of my thoughts and opinions on remote work in no particular order.

 ---

 ### No more commute

 My previous commute to work was ~30 minutes each way.
 This saves me about 5 hours a week or 260 hours a year!
-I have since re-invested this time into fitness.
+I now have more time in my day to do things like work out, cook a big dinner or just sit down and relax.

-### Home kitchen at my disposal
+### Kitchen at my disposal

 This has been great for my fitness goals but I often find it a distraction as I tend to do dishes, clean, etc. during the work day.